ncdai/ncdai/README.md

 # ncdai

-Hello, I am Chánh Đại, a Senior Frontend Developer at [Simplamo](https://simplamo.com/?ref=IN-926722).
+Hello, World!
+I am Chánh Đại, a Senior Frontend Developer at [Simplamo](https://simplamo.com/?ref=IN-926722).
 My work focuses on developing web and mobile software using JavaScript and TypeScript.
 I have expertise in JavaScript, TypeScript, React, React Native, Next.js, Express.js, MongoDB, MySQL, Docker, and UI/UX Design.
 My goal is to deliver effective and user-friendly software for everyday use.

 I am passionate about creating software that makes life easier and more enjoyable.
 Outside of work, I enjoy watching movies, listening to music, and watching football.
 I pride myself on being diligent, meticulous, and responsible.
 I am always keen on exploring new technologies and applying them to personal projects.